squidfunk/mkdocs-material/docs/setup/changing-the-colors.md

     accent: indigo
 ```

-:material-cursor-default-click-outline: click on a tile to change the accent
+:material-cursor-default-click-outline: Click on a tile to change the accent
 color:

 <style>